 Cadets with Attention Deficit Hyperactivity Disorder (ADHD) are required to submit comprehensive documentation that substantiates the ADHD.
 This documentation should include evidence of:

-- Early Impairment – Because ADHD is, by definition in the DSM-IV-TR, first exhibited in childhood (although it may not have been formally diagnosed) and manifests itself in more than one setting, relevant historical information is essential;
+- Early Impairment – Evidence of early impairment although it may not have been formally diagnosed and how symptoms manifested in more than one setting, relevant historical information is essential;

 - Evidence of current impairment;